jb1z/OOP_22/README.md

         The overloaded postfix increment should be considered more attentively:

         ```cpp
-        // postfix form differs from prefix by unused int parametr
+        // postfix form differs from prefix by unused int parameter
         // we cant return a reference to temp because its lifetime is limited by this block of code
         Point operator ++ (int value){ // overloaded ++ operator (postfix)
             Point temp(*this);